yudhisteer/Teleop-Low-cost-Dexterous-Manipulator-Robot/README.md

 --------------------------------------

 ## 1. Digital Twin
+The URDF convention allows you to represent the structure and the components of any robot through XML tags

 Create a package in the **src** folder named ```teleopt_description``` where we include all components related to the **URDF** of our model as **XML** files: